A Sports Car EV?

 Lower mass makes for much better driver involvement.
 A lighter car simply changes direction better and provides a better connection between the driver, the car and the road.
 Rob's Lotus Elise S1 was simply brilliant at connecting with the driver even at slow speeds but, stepping into his 450kg Fisher Fury R1 made the Elise feel like a bus.
 This is a car that your wear rather than drive.
 It is like riding a motorbike off road and then doing the same route on a mountain bike.
 You simply feel much more, you are better connected and you can respond more quickly to the amplified inputs to your senses.
 The feedback to the driver is much less filtered too.
 It does require much greater concentration though and this Fisher Fury R1 is too extreme for our OSSEV® project requirements.

 Good weight distribution is important for confidence and feel on twisty roads but, a lower centre of gravity also makes a huge difference.
 Rob's Fisher Fury R1 sat so low on the road that you sat below the wheel centres.
 This meant being pushed down into the seat when cornering hard as opposed to sliding on the seat.
 It also had a near perfect 50:50 front/rear weight distribution.
+It's low ground clearance was a design choice but, it definitely compromises every day practicality.
+It could not be driven over larger speed bumps.

 Our MX-5e will be lighter than the Eunos Roadster that we started with.
 We have stripped all of the ICE related things that made it heavy to start with.
 We are saving a lot of weight by removing things that are no longer needed in an EV such as heat shield, excessive cooling system, sound deadening, exhaust system, fuel tank, power steering, air conditioning, etc. We have also removed the soft-top, fitted a much lighter wiring loom, lighter seats, etc. Our target weight is 970kg.
+We have lowered the car about 20-25mm to improve the handling and without really compromising the ground clearnace.
+It needds to be every day useable.

 Seats

 The primary interface between the driver and a car is the seats.
 It's the part that provides the most feedback and interfaces with most of your body.
-In an ideal sports car this would be a custom shaped hard shell seat like the Tillet seats used in Rob's Fisher Fury R1 but, these are too extreme for our intended usage.
-They are also incredibly comfortable if they are a perfect fit for the driver.
-Good support is the key.
-Having taken cars on track with unsupportive seats, we know how much strain they can put on your chest, hips and shoulders.
+In an ideal sports car this would be a custom shaped hard shell seat like the Tillet seats used in Rob's Fisher Fury R1 but, these are too extreme for our intended OSSEV 1.
+These type of seats incredibly comfortable if they are a perfect fit for the driver and can be uncomfortable if not.
+They lend themselves better to cars that will only ever be driven by one person.

 We are still searching for the best seats to go in our MX-5e.
 We need something supportive, adjustable and ideally capable of working with a 6-point harness.
+Initially, we have fitted MX-5 NB seats with in-built heaters and we will see how well the family get on with these before be coonsider further upgrades.

 Steering

 In the MX-5e we have properly depowered the steering and are keeping the standard ratio with a simple 260mm diameter Momo steering wheel to provide a nice balance between steering weight, feel and responsiveness.
 We don't want something too extreme as the MX-5e is going to be a car for anyone to enjoy.
 The size, feel and material of a steering wheel has a big part to play too.
-We have not spoilt the steering by using huge wheels and tyres for cosmetic reasons.
+We have also not spoilt the steering by using huge wheels and fat tyres for cosmetic reasons.

 Brakes